ipspace/blog/content/kb/ELK/020-elk-for-network-engineers.md

+---
+kb_section: ELK
+minimal_sidebar: true
+pre_scroll: true
-# Using Elastic Stack in Networking and Security
+title: Using Elastic Stack in Networking and Security
+toc_title: Using Elastic Stack
+url: /kb/ELK/020-elk-for-network-engineers.html
+---
 Any information system gets through many incidents every year.
 Most of them are light, but (hopefully) very few can be very serious.
 The key to resolve incidents fast enough, additionally resulting in a valuable "lesson learned," is visibility.

 I would define visibility as the ability to have a clear view of what's going in information systems.
 I also would point out that using a _single pane of glass_ helps more than having multiple dashboards; specialized dashboards help to drill down into details during an investigation, but a _single pane of glass_ is usually the best starting point for initial analysis.